 - Buy your tickets in advance.

-- Plan your itinerary wellThere are many places to see in Zhangjiajie and poor planning will waste a lot of time.
+- Plan your itinerary wellThere are many places to see in the region, and poor planning will make you waste a lot of time.

-- Take your passport: essential to access the three attractions of Zhangjiajie that we share with you in this post.
+- Take your passport: essential to access the three attractions we share with you in this post.

-- Get a map in English at your hotel, some maps inside the park are only in Chinese
+- Get a map in English at your hotelSome maps within the park are only in Chinese.

 - Check the weather forecast.
-Zhangjiajie is a VERY rainy area.
-We recommend that you check the forecast and if you have had rain, wear quick-drying clothing and water-resistant footwear.
-In any case, many stores sell umbrellas, ponchos and even a type of plastic covers for your shoes.
-Go prepared.
+Zhangjiajie is a VERY rainy and foggy area.
+We recommend checking the forecast, and if it's going to rain, bring quick-drying clothes and waterproof shoes.
+In any case, many shops sell umbrellas, ponchos, and even plastic shoe covers.
+Be prepared.

 Zhangjiajie map: what to see, where to stay and airport